-And so he said, so I -- I contacted the --13 the U of M. From U of M they told me where I'd find him.
-14 15 He left his job, so he was now in Pequis.
-So his name is Wayne Stranger, and that's who I contacted and I talked to 16 17 him for a bit and he said that he would be -- told him the 18 story and I told him how many Sagkeeng has, you know, murdered and missing woman, so he decided, from our 19 conversation, that he would come out to Sagkeeng and meet 20 21 with the families.
-He wanted to meet with the families so I had to organize that and so we did.
-We organized this 22 big circle, a couple of ladies and I -- actually it was 23 24 just the two of us after one of the ladies had a bad flu and doesn't show up so there was two of us, and we had this 25 big circle.
-So on PowerPoint I presented Lionel's work with the fancy shawl dancer and the one in Saskatoon, but also a regular headstone that they wanted you know, but that didn't sit well with the families that were -- who had families (sic) that were missing.
-They said a headstone is -- means they're dead.
-And they weren't ready to accept a headstone, and they didn't want that headstone.
+1 liaison that worked with the families from Saskatchewan, so 2 I talked with him and he guided me as to what I needed to 3 do, and then he told me that there was two artists in 4 Canada, one of them was Lionel Peyachew, the one that was 5 doing the one in Saskatoon, and he said and the one he 6 says that was in Manitoba, he said, "In your own home, in 7 your home area," so I you know, he told me, he says, 8 "You can find him in" he says, "I believe he's still 9 working at the University of Manitoba if you'd like to find 10 him."
+He says, "Because Lionel won't be finished until 11 2017."
+And I thought oh, my gosh, that's the grandmas 12 will never will you know, they they want it now.
+13 And so he said, so I I contacted the 14 the U of M. From U of M they told me where I'd find him.
+15 He left his job, so he was now in Peguis.
+So his name is 16 Wayne Stranger, and that's who I contacted and I talked to 17 him for a bit and he said that he would be told him the 18 story and I told him how many Sagkeeng has, you know, 19 murdered and missing woman, so he decided, from our 20 conversation, that he would come out to Sagkeeng and meet 21 with the families.
+He wanted to meet with the families so 22 I had to organize that and so we did.
+We organized this 23 big circle, a couple of ladies and I actually it was 24 just the two of us after one of the ladies had a bad flu 25 and doesn't show up so there was two of us, and we had this

+1 big circle.
+So on PowerPoint I presented Lionel's work 2 with the fancy shawl dancer and the one in Saskatoon, but 3 also a regular headstone that they wanted you know, but 4 that didn't sit well with the families that were who had 5 families (sic) that were missing.
+They said a headstone is 6 means they're dead.
+And they weren't ready to accept a 7 headstone, and they didn't want that headstone.

-8 So -- so I was lucky -- very fortunate that I 9 had the two -- the -- the fancy shawl dancer and -- you 10 know, from Saskatoon and from Ontario, there on PowerPoint 11 for them to look at and oh, they loved it.
+So -- so I was lucky -- very fortunate that I had the two -- the -- the fancy shawl dancer and -- you know, from Saskatoon and from Ontario, there on PowerPoint for them to look at and oh, they loved it.